What’s New in 2026

 - Be actively seeking employment by completing at least 2 work search activities each week.

-To claim UI benefits, claimants must register using the Unemployment Insurance Benefits System (UIBS).
-Claimants must then file weekly certifications for every week they wish to receive benefits through this system or by calling DOES at 202-724-7000.
+To claim UI benefits, claimants must register using the Unemployment Insurance Benefits System (UIBS) using ID.me Single Sign-On credentials.
+Claimants must then file weekly certifications for every week they wish to receive benefits through this system online or by calling DOES at 202-724-7000.

-Eligible claimants will receive a minimum of $50 per week—the exact amount is based on individuals’ earnings during their base periods.
+Eligible claimants will receive a maximum of $444 per week—the exact amount is based on individuals’ earnings during their base periods.
 The maximum duration to receive UI benefits is 26 weeks per year (this may be extended in times of high unemployment).

 Claimants who disagree with a UI benefits decision have 15 days to file an appeal request form with the DC Office of Administrative Hearings.